majithnair/majithnair/README.md

 - 💬 Ask me about: Would you like to join our company? 😉
-- 📫 How to reach me: malavika.rkn@gmail.comn
+- 📫 How to reach me: malavika.rkn@gmail.com
 - 😄 Pronouns: She/Her/Hers 💃🏻
 - ⚡ Fun fact: Less than 0.5% of all data we create is ever analyzed and used 😎